Qi ( energy )

 Feng Shui practice considers the way that humans are effected by the subtle forces, it can help to improve ones relationship with the environment.

-NB. for anyone learning about Feng Shui, the realization that we connect to the source just by being aware that it is there. ie.If we look to the stars , we are connected.
+NB. for anyone learning about Feng Shui, the realization that we connect to the source just by being aware that it is there. i.e..If we look to the stars , we are connected.
 If we look to the stars with awareness we are conscious.
-It is all to easy in modern urban life to lose perspective of the greater picture.
+It is easy in modern urban life to lose perspective of the greater picture.
 If you live in a small flat in a large city it is not that easy to remember that there is earth below you, stars above, and creatures and plants .

-Using and/or the study of Feng shui is a very good way to reconnect and be reminded of the cycle of things.
+Using and/or the study of Feng Shui is a very good way to reconnect and be reminded of the cycle of things.

 bamboo painting